alexis-ng/cs50/README.md

 # cs50 collection
-includes homework assignments and final project. \n final project is in Lua using LOVE2D as the engine \n homework languages include C, python, and SQL
+Includes homework assignments and final project.
+Final project is in Lua using LOVE2D as the engine.
+Homework languages include C, python, and SQL